Introduction to Missouri University of Science and Technology

 About the Campus

 Founded in 1870 during the height of the Industrial Revolution, today Missouri S&T is building upon its heritage of discovery, creativity and innovation to inspire and prepare students of all majors to solve the world’s great challenges.
-Originally known as the University of Missouri School of Mines and Metallurgy, the campus was later named the University of Missouri-Rolla in 1964 and Missouri S&T in 2008.
+Originally known as the University of Missouri School of Mines and Metallurgy, the campus was later named the University of Missouri-Rolla in 1964 and Missouri University of Science and Technology in 2008.
 Missouri S&T is one of the four campuses of the University of Missouri System.

 The 284-acre campus is located in Rolla, Missouri, a town of nearly 20,000 in the heart of the Ozarks.
 The university offers bachelor of arts and bachelor of science degrees in 30 fields of study, including engineering, science, humanities, business and the social sciences.
 Master of science degrees are offered in 27 disciplines, the doctor of philosophy in 20 and the doctor of engineering in eight.